openSUSE/scanny/README.md

 Installation
 ------------

-You need to install [Rubinius](http://rubini.us/) first.
+You need to install the current development version of [Rubinius](http://rubini.us/) first.
 You can then install Scanny:

-    $ git clone git://github.com/openSUSE/scanny.git

-The scanner is not available as a gem yet (this will come soon hopefully).
+    $ gem install scanny

 Usage
 -----

-To scan one or more Ruby file, use the `bin/scanny` command and pass the files to scan as arguments.
+To scan one or more Ruby file, use the `scanny` command and pass the files to scan as arguments.
 Scanny will check the files and print a nice report:

     $ cat bad.rb
     `ls #{ARGV[1]}`
-    $ bin/scanny bad.rb
+    $ scanny bad.rb
     bad.rb [2 checks done | 2 nodes inspected | 1 issues]
       - [high] bad.rb:1: Backticks and %x{...} pass the executed command through shell expansion.
 (CWE-88, CWE-78)